CarlWebster/Citrix-Virtual-Apps-and-Desktops-V3/CVAD_Inventory_V3.txt

 #
 #	Added to Function OutputSiteSettings and the output of Site Settings:
 #		https://developer-docs.citrix.com/en-us/citrix-virtual-apps-desktops-sdk/2407/broker/set-brokersite
-#		CloudSiteLicense: Used to override the Product, Edition and LicensingModel set during provisioning at CCS level
+#		CloudSiteLicense: Used to override the Product, Edition, and LicensingModel set during provisioning at the CCS level
-#		CloudValidLicenses: List of license SKUs purchased by the customer needs to be set a provisioning time every time
+#		CloudValidLicenses: A list of license SKUs purchased by the customer needs to be set a provisioning time every time
 #			Ptah re-provisions the customer because of SKU changes for the customer.
 This will be used for validation purposes.
 (SIC)
 #			[Webster: https://www.merriam-webster.com/wordplay/sic-meaning-usage-editorial-citation]
 #			[Webster: The format or possible contents of this string are not documented]
-#		PreferredAccountName: Determines if SAM name or UPN should be displayed for default name of user/group account
+#		PreferredAccountName: Determines if SAM name or UPN should be displayed for the default name of user/group account
 #		RequireXmlServiceKeyForNFuse: Determines whether an XML Service Key header is required for the NFuse, MCP,
 #			and Admin XML interfaces.
 (Webster: NFuse hasn't been around since the early 2000s.
-Strange how Citrix keeps
+It's strange how Citrix keeps
 #			old product names hanging around.
 #		RequireXmlServiceKeyForSta: Determines whether an XML Service Key header is required for the STA interface
 #		UseADLookupEnabled: Determines whether to use the AD directory context for lookup
 #
 #	In Function GetControllerRegistryKeys, for the HostingManagementSettings section:
-#		Comment out the Policies lines as there is no Policies node for these settings
+#		Comment out the Policies lines, as there is no Policies node for these settings
 #		Change the registry location
 #			From: HKLM:\Software\Citrix\DesktopServer
 #			To: HKLM:\Software\Citrix\Broker\Service\State\DatabaseConnection
 #
 #			I had misread, for years, the data Citrix sent me
+#
+#	In Function GetDBCompatibilityLevel, added missing Version160 for SQL Server 2022
 #
 #	In Function GetRolePermissions:
 #		Added new permissions